Etyre/Engineered-Efficacy-/Energy and Intentionality modulation.md

 Generally, I’ll do tasks / meetings / work that is accelerated by a high APM in the morning block, and then do deep work (writing, programming, studying), in the evening block.
 But those are general trends, and I could schedule any kind of work that I need to for each block.

 There’s a smaller structure within these blocks of time, where I’m either pushing myself to go as hard as I can, or explicitly resting by lying down with my eyes closed.
 Basically, at any given point, if I feel tired or sluggish or out of it, I have a choice: I either amp up, or explicitly cool down and relax.

+If, before I start an intentionality timer, I feel hesitant about committing to an intentionality block, I'll shorten the length of time, instead of reducing the intensity.
+I want to be practicing alert intenseness.
+If I don't feel up for a full 4 hours, I'll reduce the length of the block (before I start!) until I feel confident about committing to deliberate intentionality for that period.

 Motivation comes from momentum.
 My goal is to build momentum every day.